-The Common Standards are standards that apply to all Ryan White and/or Housing Opportunities for People With AIDS (HOPWA)-funded services in Orange County.
+The Common Standards are standards that apply to all Ryan White, Ending the HIV Epidemic EHE), and/or Housing Opportunities for People With AIDS (HOPWA)-funded services in Orange County.
 The standards set forth are related to staffing requirements, cultural and linguistic competency, client registration, screening, service management, service closure, and quality management aspects of service delivery.
 These standards are the minimum standards for services in Orange County.
-Services offered in Orange County are: Emergency Financial Assistance for Housing, Food Bank, Health Insurance Premium Cost Sharing Assistance/Emergency Financial Assistance for Medications, Home Delivered Meals, Home Health Care/ Home and Community Based Services, Legal Services ,Medical Case Management (Linkage to Care and Medical Retention Services), Medical Nutrition Therapy Medical Transportation, Mental Health (Individual and Group Counseling), Non-Medical Case Management Client Support Services Nutritional Supplements, Oral Health Care, Outpatient Ambulatory Health Services, Referral for Health Care and Support Services (Client Advocacy, Benefits Counseling, and Eligibility screening), and Short-term Supportive Housing .
+Services offered in Orange County are: Emergency Financial Assistance for Housing, Food Bank, Health Insurance Premium Cost Sharing Assistance/Emergency Financial Assistance for Medications, Home Delivered Meals, Home Health Care/ Home and Community Based Services, Legal Services, Medical Case Management (Linkage to Care and Medical Retention Services), Medical Nutrition Therapy, Medical Transportation, Mental Health (Individual and Group Counseling), Non-Medical Case Management Client Support Services, Nutritional Supplements, Oral Health Care, Outpatient Ambulatory Health Services, Referral for Health Care and Support Services (Client Advocacy, Benefits Counseling, and Eligibility screening), Short-Term Supportive Housing, and EHE Initiative Services.
 Please refer to service-specific standards for more detailed or additional requirements.

-These standards are to be referenced in the contracts managed, monitored, and enforced by the Ryan White Program Grant Recipient in conjunction with policies, guidance, and other requirements stipulated by the Ryan White Act.
+These standards are to be referenced in the contracts managed, monitored, and enforced by the Ryan White and EHE Program Grant Recipient in conjunction with policies, guidance, and other requirements stipulated by the Ryan White Act and the Health Resources Services Administration (HRSA).

 Goals of the Standards.
-These standards of care are provided to ensure that Orange County's Ryan White-funded services:
+These standards of care are provided to ensure that funded services in Orange County: